gui2de/group-education/README.md

 Sommer, M., Ackatia-Armah, N., Connolly, S., & Smiles, D. (2014).
 A comparison of the menstruation and education experiences of girls in Tanzania, Ghana, Cambodia and Ethiopia.
 Compare: A Journal of Comparative and International Education, 45(4), 589–609. https://doi.org/10.1080/03057925.2013.871399

-This comparative study examinese the impact of menstruation on the lives of schoolgirls in Ghana, Cambodia and Ethiopia.
+This comparative study examines the impact of menstruation on the lives of schoolgirls in Ghana, Cambodia and Ethiopia.
 It finds: <br>
 * Challenges to adolescent management of menses with privacy and dignity include inadequate water, sanitation and disposal facilities, and insufficient guidance to help girls feel confident in attending school during menses. <br>
 * The focus included girls’ school participation; their relationship with parents, teachers and peers; their evolving sanitation and hygiene needs; their understanding of cultural issues and taboos around menses; and what education, if any, they received prior to and during puberty. <br>
 * Similarities regarding the importance of culture in perpetuating negative attitudes towards menstruation, limited provision of health information and insufficient facilities within schools. <br>